cerebral/cerebral/docs/docs/docs/api/index.md

 ```

 ### addModule(path, module)
-Allows you to add modules to the controller
+Allows you to add modules to the controller after instantiation (lazy)

 ```js
 controller.addModule('someModule', module)